Ready for a quick, humbling true story about life?

 So, just remind yourself right now: You are not your bad days.
 You are not your mistakes.
 You are not your scars.
 You are not your past.
 Be here now, and breathe.

 Everything in life—every situation and every relationship—has to come to an end eventually.
 It’s important to appreciate and accept the end of an era—to walk away sensibly when something has reached its inevitable conclusion.
 Letting go, turning the page, moving forward, etc. It doesn’t matter what you call it, what matters is that you leave the past where it belongs so you can make the best of the life that’s presently available to be lived.
 This ending is not THE END, it’s just your life beginning again in a new way.
 It’s a point in your story where one chapter fades into the next.

 To a great extent, this happens to us constantly.
 It’s happening right now.

 Every single day we have to accept the fact that things will never go back to how they used to be, and that this ending is really the beginning.
 This concept might be tough to accept sometimes, but it’s always the truth.
 Life is endless impermanence.
 And it’s beautiful.
 It means nothing is really behind you.
 It means life always begins now—right now—not tomorrow or the next day or the next.
 And it means you can have the fresh start you want whenever you want.

-4. Note to Self: In your present response is your greatest power.
+Mantra #4: In your response is your power.

-The goal isn’t to get rid of all your negative thoughts, feelings, and life situations—that’s impossible.
+The goal isn’t to get rid of all your negative thoughts, feelings, and life situations from this past year.
+That’s impossible.
 The goal is to change your response to them.